StorageB/Google-Sheets-Logging/README.md

 #### Notes

-1. When modifying the Google Scripts code, you will need to `Publish > Deploy as a web app` for any new changes to take effect.
-Make sure to change the Project Version to `New` each time.
+1. When making changes to the Google Scripts code, you will need to click `Save` then `Deploy > New deployment` for any new changes to take effect.
+You will be givin a new Deployment ID that you will have to update in the ESP8266 code each time (each new deployment is given a new Deployment ID).
-2. If given a new Development ID, it may be necessary to replace the ID in the ESP8266 code with the new one given.